JonathanEveillard/JonathanEveillard/README.md

 ###

+<p align="center">Hi there!👋 I'm Jonathan Eveillard, I'm actively engaged in several engineering societies and projects, always striving to build impactful solutions through innovative technology.

+With experience in full-stack development using Next.js, Python, and various front-end frameworks like Tailwind and React, I love bringing ideas to life through code.
+Some of my recent projects include Stulligent, an AI-powered assistant for first-year students, and a P2P File System, a decentralized file-sharing platform.

+As a Technical Manager for the Carleton Systems and Computer Engineering Society, I assist with tech troubleshooting and organize workshops and hackathons.

-<p align="center">You know me!
-I'm Passionate  Student who is interested  in the vast knowledge of technology and it's advancement | Empowering Student Success through AI and Innovative Tech Solutions. 👨🏿‍💻</p>
+My primary interests lie in AI, machine learning, building scalable, efficient applications, Business including it's Product Management.
+I’m constantly learning and currently diving into React Native and Swift to expand my mobile development skillset.
+You know me!
+I'm a Passionate Student who is interested in the vast knowledge of technology and it's advancement | Empowering Student Success through AI and Innovative Tech Solutions. 👨🏿‍💻 </p>

 ###